osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 ----------------

 ##### Step 1: Create Parition KOLLA_SWIFT_DATA by running the playbok `kolla-swift-playbook.yaml` from deployment node:
-__Note: If the deployment is performed in Santa Clara nodes then run the santa clara playbook for swift.__
+__Note: Run the following playbook if your storage nodes do not have physical disks other that `sda`.__
 ```shell
 #Create parition KOLLA_SWIFT_DATA:
 ansible-playbook -i ansible/inventory/multinode /opt/ref-impl-kolla/playbooks/kolla-swift-playbook-santa.yaml --ask-pass